RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Use secure communication protocols (e.g., TLS/SSL) to encrypt data transmitted between clients and servers.
 - Verify server certificates and use strong cipher suites to prevent man-in-the-middle attacks.
+- The communication with Backend must be protected against JSON injection attacks.

 ## Secure Data Storage